Cosentyx Derm - Safety profile - HCP

 Icon of a thermometer

 Cosentyx has the potential to increase the risk of infections.
 Serious infections have been observed in patients receiving Cosentyx in the post-marketing setting.
 Caution should be exercised when considering the use of Cosentyx in patients with a chronic infection or a history of recurrent infection.
-Please see the SmPC for the full information.
+Patients should be instructed to seek medical advice if signs or symptoms suggestive of an infection occur.
+If a patient develops a serious infection, the patient should be closely monitored and Cosentyx should not be administered until the infection resolves.
+Please see the SmPC for full information.

 Image

-If an anaphylactic or other serious allergic reaction occurs, administration of Cosentyx should be discontinued immediately and appropriate therapy initiated.
+Rare cases of anaphylactic reactions and angioedema have been observed in patients receiving Cosentyx.
+If an anaphylactic reaction, angioedema or other serious allergic reaction occurs, administration of Cosentyx should be discontinued immediately and appropriate therapy initiated.

 Image